Speaking

 • How do you handle last-minute surprises?

-Unexpected changes don’t rattle me—they bring out my best.
+Unexpected changes don’t rattle me.
 Aviation teaches you to plan thoroughly, adapt quickly, and stay calm under pressure, and I bring the same mindset to every event.

 Here’s how that plays out when things don’t go as planned: